[First published on Sep 20, 2025, this article was updated on Jan 12, 2026, to reflect the launch of community rides.]

-The rollout of Ai.R is part of Grab’s ongoing efforts to explore the feasibility of AVs in Singapore and provide insights into how AVs can effectively bridge the gaps in transportation services and enhance urban mobility across the region.
+The fleet of autonomous vehicles (AVs) was rolled out as part of Grab’s ongoing efforts to explore the feasibility of AVs in Singapore and provide insights into how AVs can effectively bridge the gaps in transportation services and enhance urban mobility across the region.

 (Read more: Why is Grab exploring autonomous vehicles?)